paulosjd/aurnapi/readme.md

 **/available-data/{pollutant}/{site code}**

-the number of available data points and the date from which they start, for a specified pollutant and monitoring site
+the starting date and number of available data points for a specified pollutant and monitoring site

 **/site-regions**